Bauero/webloc2url/README.md

 <br>| `WARNING` | &nbsp; Top comments - those are for Raycast, to properly store logo and name of the file - in the source code I have my own - you can create your own
 <br>| `WARNING` | &nbsp; DO NOT DELETE `#!bin/bash` - it is calling bash to execute the script without it it won't work

-<br> At this point you're almost done - to allow execution of script, there might be needed change of privlidges of this file, to allow execution of bash script - one can do it using terminal, and `chmod +x 'name of your file'` command
+<br> At this point you're almost done - to allow execution of script, there might be needed a change in privlidges of this file, to allow execution of bash script - one can do it using terminal, and `chmod +x 'name of your file'` command

 ## Sources